In 2010, some people who care about Eric McDavid and Marius Mason met up to talk about what we could do to expand our solidarity with the two of them.

 As our conversations grew, we also became concerned that many people

-around the world expressed solidarity for Marie and Eric readily and
+around the world expressed solidarity for Marius and Eric readily and

 vigorously, but we in the US rarely returned support for international